 Do you love being chatty around people while working, while your partner likes to work alone in peace?
 Do you focus best in the morning, while your spouse is a night owl?
 Do you tend to focus on the bigger picture, while your spouse touches on every detail?
 Sounds tricky to do business with such varying personas right?
 Well not if you’re smart about it!

 Start with accepting differences, remind yourself of the benefits of different people working together, different ideas, perspectives and examples of numerous drastic partners who’ve gone far with their business.
 Secondly, assess both your strengths and weaknesses, a personality assessment could be helpful!
-After understanding your strengths, it would be easier to find and focus on areas where you complement each other and could play to your strengths as a couple.
+After understanding your strengths, it would be easier to find and focus on areas where you complement each other and could play to your strengths as a married couple LLC.

 “We’ve also found our skill sets and strengths complement each other.
 While they are very different, it allows us the autonomy to excel in our individual areas of expertise and then come together, working as a team” - Tom and Dianne Knapp, WIN Home Inspection